MAS9

 Flexible to Diverse School Operations

 Administrators needed to create forms for various scenarios (Events, Memberships, Lead Capture), but they were easily overwhelmed by complex settings.
-The solution had to balance high flexibility and low cognitive load.

 Martial arts schools run diverse programs (rank promotion test, camps, tournaments, trials).
 A template-based system aligned with core use cases ensures consistency and efficiency.